AshiqNoor-S/DocAI/README.md

    - Select a consultation to generate the SOAP note by passing the transcript to the ML model's API.
    - Review and edit the generated SOAP note as needed.

-## Contributing

-We welcome contributions to DocAI!
-If you have suggestions for improvements or bug fixes, please feel free to fork the repository and submit a pull request.

-## License

-DocAI is open-source software.

 ## Contact

 For any questions or feedback, please contact us at docai@gmail.com.